reimagined/resolve/docs/tutorial.md

   }
 ```

-#### Modify the shopping_lists Read Model
+#### Modify the ShoppingLists Read Model

-Define a projection function for the SHOPPING_LIST_REMOVED event in the shopping_lists Read Model's projection:
+Define a projection function for the 'SHOPPING_LIST_REMOVED' event in the ShoppingLists Read Model's projection:

 ##### common/read-models/shopping_lists.projection.js